I enlisted my partner to write the introduction to this review, for reasons that shall become obvious. Take it away, Alicia!

 I’d never seen her drunk before, as she is usually very disciplined and likes to feel that she is in control of her senses.
 Lucky for me, she turned out to be a happy drunk instead of a mean drunk, laughing at her image in the various mirrors that lined the passageways, making jokes about the hideous hair-dos and fake lips we encountered, and once kissing me passionately while grabbing my breasts in full view of the constantly moving crowd.
 “Fuck them,” she said and continued to fondle me until she suddenly broke off.
 “I’m hot!” she said, and stamped her feet like a spoiled child and broke out in hysterical laughter.
 “Let’s go outside,” she said and marched off in the wrong direction, back towards the casino.
 I caught her and turned her towards the exit, but I cautioned her that it was probably warmer outside than indoors (it was early summer).
 She looked at me and started stamping her feet again, giggling until she cried.
 When she was done, I led her outside, stopping now and then to regain her balance.

 We went down the moving walkway at The Venetian to The Strip and stopped for a moment.
-She wanted a cigarette but I had to light it for her as she couldn’t line up cigarette and flame.
+She wanted a cigarette but I had to light it for her as she couldn’t line up the cigarette and the flame.
 “Oh, that’s good,” she said after she exhaled, then suddenly took off, heading south down The Strip.
 Cut off by the crowd, I followed as closely as I could, but she disappeared into Harrah’s and I lost her.
 I decided to wait at the other end of Harrah’s, hoping she would take that exit, and that was a good call.
 “Fuckers won’t let me gamble without money,” she said when she walked out.
 “What the hell is this world coming to?”
 Then she broke out into peals of laughter and continued south.
 This time I held on tight and tried to talk to her but she was in her own world.

 When we reached Margaritaville, they happened to be playing the theme song.
 “Oh, I love this song—hold my purse,” she cried, and started dancing away right there on The Strip, singing the few words she could remember in her condition, adding her own lyrics like, “You bet your ass it’s your own damned fault!”
 She broke her heel about a minute into her performance, kicked the shoe into the crowd and continued to dance on one high heel and one bare foot (I managed to rescue the shoe).
 Then she saw that the entrance was located up some stairs slightly above The Strip and shouted, “I want my beads!”
 So she climbed up the stairs to the landing–really just a couple of meters higher than the sidewalk, yanked her blouse and bra up and showed the crowd her tits to great applause.
 I ran up as quickly as I could because the very large bouncer behind her did not look happy, so I covered her body quickly and pushed her away from the entrance.
 “What’d ya do that for?
 Where are my beads?”
 “Ari, we’re not in New Orleans.”
 “No?
 Then where the hell are we?”
 “Las Vegas.
 Remember?
 We’re going to go back to our hotel now.”
 “Can we fuck?”
 “Yes, we’ll fuck.”
 “Oh good.
 That’s my favorite thing!”
 I had her take off her other shoe so she could walk easier, and all the way back to The Bellagio she would stop people at random and say, “We’re going to go fuck.
 That’s my favorite thing!”
 When I managed to finally get her to our room, she teetered over to the bed, said, “Fuck it” and collapsed.
 She lay in that position all night, the feet of her stockings ripped to shreds, her legs dangling in mid-air, her arms spread unevenly across the bed.
 Every so often she would enter a half-waking state and sing, “Wastin’ away again in Margaritaville” and fall back to sleep.